 Picking the correct bike

-Now you know how to choose a bike for bikepacking, which will make your search much easier.
-A great way to find the right bike for you is to use the filter system on buycycle.
+Now you know how to choose a bike for bikepacking, making your search much easier.
+A great way to find the right bike is to use the filter system on buycycle.

-You might find yourself with different bikes depending on the adventure you want to do.
-Going for an all round bike such as a gravel bike or hardail mountain bike is a great way to have a bike for multiple trips and adventures.
-You can even make the route around the bike you have.
+You might have different bikes depending on the adventure you want to do.
+Choosing an all-around bike, such as a gravel bike or hardtail mountain bike, is a great way to have a bike for multiple trips and adventures.
+You can even plan your route around the bike you have.

-It is very important that it has the right characteristics and you also want a bike that you feel proud to ride and is the correct size for you.
-When it turns up, having a bike fit will go a very long way too.
+It must have the right characteristics.
+You also want a bike that you feel proud to ride and is the correct size.
+When it turns up, having a bike fit will go a very long way, too.

 - What is bikepacking?